polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/accounts-addresses-keys.md

 Although accounts are most often used to represent a person, that doesn't have to be the case.
 An account can be used to perform operations on behalf of a user or another entity, or to perform operations autonomously.
 In addition, any single person or entity could have multiple accounts for different purposes.
-For example, Polkadot is a Substrate=based blockchain that has specialized accounts for holding funds that are separate from accounts used for making transactions.
+For example, Polkadot is a Substrate-based blockchain that has specialized accounts for holding funds that are separate from accounts used for making transactions.
 How you implement and use accounts is entirely up to you as a blockchain or parachain developer.

 ## Public and private keys